remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

   return response;
 };
 ```
-However, our web application can't simply call a Lambda as it doesn't have a way of accessing it over HTTP.
+Our web application can't simply call a Lambda as it doesn't have a way of accessing it over HTTP.
 Thankfully, Lambdas allow for what's called a "function URL" that lets us to invoke the function handler over HTTP.
 The below CDK script snippet shows the changes to the prior script to add a Lambda function and function URL.

 We create a function using the contents of the `lambda` directory, which currently just has an `index.mjs` file with the Lambda shown above.
 We'll choose a runtime (Node.js) and give the lambda a handler path.
 The `index.handler` path indicates that when the function is called it will invoke the `handler` function within `index.mjs`.

-Once the Lambda function is created, we add a function URL.
+Once we create the Lambda function, we add a function URL.
 In this case, we've chose to allow GET and POST requests from any origin and without any authorization (so, keep in mind that this is as public as a URL endpoint can get).

 We also want to provide a means of letting our static web site know the endpoint URL.
 In this case, we are outputting JSON data as part of the S3 bucket deployment into a `config.json` file.
 This file is included in addition to the assets from the `site_assets` folder.